tonminhce/data-analyst/README.md

 The final part of our analysis looked at the popularity of programming languages in relation to repository statistics such as stars, forks, and watchers.

 **Note**: For detailed figures, graphs, and discussions, please refer to the respective sections of the notebook.

-## Usage
-To run this notebook, make sure you have a Python environment with the necessary libraries installed.
-Clone this repository and execute the notebook in Jupyter to replicate the analysis.

-## Contribute
-Contributions to improve the notebook or extend the analysis are welcome.
-Please feel free to fork the repository and submit pull requests.

-## Contact
-If you have any questions or comments about this notebook, please open an issue in this repository.

----

-**Reminder**: This notebook is for demonstration purposes only and is part of a larger data analysis project.
-The findings are based on the data available up to the last update and are subject to change with new data.